-Research involving human subjects is regulated by government agencies and by the CHOP Research Institutes' policy.
-The CHOP Research Institute extends the same regulatory requirements to all research activities that involve human subjects, regardless of the funding source.
+Research involving either human subjects or laboratory animals is regulated by government agencies and by the CHOP Research Institutes' policy.
+The CHOP Research Institute extends the same regulatory requirements to all research activities that involve human or animal subjects, regardless of the funding source.
 There are additional regulatory requirements for research procedures that may present safety issues such as biohazards or radiation.

 There are two federal agencies that regulate human subject research at the CHOP Research Institute: the Office for Human Research Protections (OHRP), and the Food and Drug Administration.
 Both are part of the U.S. Department of Health and Human Services.
 Children's Hospital's Federalwide Assurance (FWA) with OHRP assures institutional compliance with national and international ethical principles and federal, state and local laws on the involvement of human subjects in research.